Blog: Idea Exchange

 Whole-heartedness, Backed By Data, Supports Continuous Improvement at Mayville State University

 A well-organized and efficient data system is vital to gather and report evidence of candidate quality and program effectiveness.
 In the Mayville State University (MSU) educator preparation program, we annually collect and analyze disaggregated program assessment data for continuous improvement.
-To do so, we use Taskstream as our centralized assurance system for managing applications for admission, key assessments, student placements, candidate progress, ePortfolios, curriculum mapping, research data collection, and to design custom reports.
+To do so, we use Taskstream by Watermark as our centralized assurance system for managing applications for admission, key assessments, student placements, candidate progress, ePortfolios, curriculum mapping, research data collection, and to design custom reports.

 The program has focused ongoing improvement efforts on quality and strategic evaluation: collecting, monitoring, analyzing, and reviewing results.
 Direct response folios help us monitor candidate quality at admission, as they progress through the program and clinical experiences, and at program completion.
 To ensure quality management operations, the data manager and accreditation coordinator work together to review evidence measures and reporting capabilities, to align each with accreditation standards, and to cross-check that reporting produced the right information needed for evidence.